withattribution/gold/README.md

 ✓calculate max amplitudes (range of 3-5)

+make more than one scan

+make a reference scan

+compare a scan to a reference scan

 need interface to complete the following
 --> repeat
 --> list scans for certain monetary unit

-add the ability to start a "canonical scan"
+add the ability to start a "canonical scan" thinking this would be under a /reference scan

 add ability to make repeat scans (solve already sent stream error)